sifanexisted/sifanexisted.github.io/_pages/about.md

 News
 ======

+- **【01/2025】** Our work ["CViT: Continuous Vision Transformer for Operator Learning"](https://openreview.net/forum?id=cRnCcuLvyr) has been accepted to ICLR 2025.

-- **[12/2024]** Our new paper  "PirateNets: Physics-informed Deep Learning with Residual Adaptive Networks" has been accepted to JMLR.
+- **[12/2024]** Our  paper  "PirateNets: Physics-informed Deep Learning with Residual Adaptive Networks" has been accepted to JMLR.

 - **[09/2024]** Our paper "Micrometer: Micromechanics Transformer for Predicting Mechanical Responses of Heterogeneous Materials" is now available on [arXiv](https://arxiv.org/abs/2410.05281).